use-ink/cargo-contract/README.md

 * Step 3: `cargo install --force cargo-contract`.

-You can always update the toolchain to the latest version by running the Step 3.
+You can always update the `cargo-contract` binary to the latest version by running the Step 3.

 ### Installation using Docker Image